khoih-prog/WiFiManager_NINA_Lite/README.md

 Sometimes, the library will only work if you update the `WiFiNINA module/shield` core to the newer or older version because some function compatibility.

 ---
 ---

-## Releases

-### Major Release v1.4.0

-1. Add support to RP2040-based boards, such as **RASPBERRY_PI_PICO, ADAFRUIT_FEATHER_RP2040 and GENERIC_RP2040**, using [**Earle Philhower's arduino-pico** core](https://github.com/earlephilhower/arduino-pico).
-2. Add support to RP2040-based boards, such as **RASPBERRY_PI_PICO, ADAFRUIT_FEATHER_RP2040 and GENERIC_RP2040**, using [**Arduino-mbed RP2040** core](https://github.com/arduino/ArduinoCore-mbed).
-3. Update `Packages' Patches`
-4. Add `LibraryPatches` for [**Adafruit_MQTT_Library**](https://github.com/adafruit/Adafruit_MQTT_Library) to fix compiler error for RP2040-based and many other boards.

-### Release v1.3.1

-1. Fix createHTML bug.

-### Major Release v1.3.0

-1. Enable scan of WiFi networks for selection in Configuration Portal.
-Check [PR for v1.3.0 - Enable scan of WiFi networks #10](https://github.com/khoih-prog/WiFiManager_NINA_Lite/pull/10).
-Now you can select optional **SCAN_WIFI_NETWORKS**, **MANUAL_SSID_INPUT_ALLOWED** to be able to manually input SSID, not only from a scanned SSID lists and **MAX_SSID_IN_LIST** (from 2-15)
-2. Minor enhancement to not display garbage when data is invalid

-### Release v1.2.0

-1. Permit optionally inputting one set of WiFi SSID/PWD by using `REQUIRE_ONE_SET_SSID_PW == true`
-2. Enforce WiFi Password minimum length of 8 chars
-3. Enhance MultiWiFi connection logic

-### Release v1.1.3

-1. Fix invalid "blank" or NULL Config Data treated as Valid.
-Check [WiFiManager connection attempt to unconfigured ("blank") SSID after restart on SAMD #8](https://github.com/khoih-prog/WiFiManager_NINA_Lite/issues/8)
-2. Fix compiler warnings.

-### Release v1.1.2

-1. Fix MultiWiFi connection bug.
-Check [SAMD MultiWiFi issues when first WiFi SSID configured in CP is invalid or not available #6](https://github.com/khoih-prog/WiFiManager_NINA_Lite/issues/6)

-### Release v1.1.1

-1. Fix USE_DYNAMIC_PARAMETERS bug.

-#### Major Release v1.1.0

-1. Configurable **Customs HTML Headers**, including Customs Style, Customs Head Elements, CORS Header.
-2. Add support to boards using WiFi101 library such as MKR1000
-3. Fix Config Portal Bug.
-4. Add functions to control Config Portal from software or Virtual Switches.
-Check [How to trigger a Config Portal from code #25](https://github.com/khoih-prog/Blynk_WM/issues/25)
-5. Use more efficient [FlashStorage_SAMD v1.1.0](https://github.com/khoih-prog/FlashStorage_SAMD) and [FlashStorage_STM32 v1.0.0](https://github.com/khoih-prog/FlashStorage_STM32)
-6. Optimize code
-7. Add Version String

-### Release v1.0.5

-1. Modify LOAD_DEFAULT_CONFIG_DATA logic.
-4. Enhance MultiWiFi connection logic.
-5. Add Adafruit MQTT examples.

-#### Major Release v1.0.4

-1. Configurable **Config Portal Title** to be either HostName, BoardName or default undistinguishable names.
-2. Optional default **Credentials as well as Dynamic parameters to be optionally autoloaded into Config Portal** to use or change instead of manually input.
-3. **DoubleDetectDetector** feature to force Config Portal when double reset is detected within predetermined time, default 10s.
-4. Examples are redesigned to separate Credentials / Defines / Dynamic Params / Code so that you can change Credentials / Dynamic Params quickly for each device.
-5. Add Board Name

-Thanks to [Thor Johnson](https://github.com/thorathome) to test, suggest and encourage to add those new features in [**Blynk_WM Library**](https://github.com/khoih-prog/Blynk_WM), such as Default Credentials/Dynamic Params, Configurable Config Portal Title, DRD.
-Now those features are speading fast into libraries having similar functionalities.

-#### Major Release v1.0.3

-1. **Multiple WiFi Credentials (SSID, Password)** and system will autoconnect to the available WiFi AP.
-It will then autoreconnect to the remaining WiFi AP if the current connection is lost.
-2. Add support to **nRF52** boards, such as **AdaFruit Feather nRF52832, nRF52840 Express, BlueFruit Sense, Itsy-Bitsy nRF52840 Express, Metro nRF52840 Express, NINA_B302_ublox, NINA_B112_ublox, etc.**
-3. WiFi Password max length is 63, according to WPA2 standard
-4. Permit to input special chars such as **%** and **#** into data fields.
-5. Add option to have built-in, yet configurable RFC-952-conformed DHCP hostname.
-6. Fix bug

-#### Release v1.0.2

-1. Fix bug
-2. Add support to **SAM51 (Itsy-Bitsy M4, Metro M4, Grand Central M4, Feather M4 Express, etc.)**.

-#### Release v1.0.1

-1. Use new [**WiFiNINA_Generic library**](https://github.com/khoih-prog/WiFiNINA_Generic) to provide support to many more boards (Teensy, AVR Mega, SAM DUE, SAMD51, STM32, etc.) running WiFiNINA.
-The original WiFiNINA library only supports Nano-33 IoT, Arduino MKR WiFi 1010, Arduino MKR VIDOR 4000 and Arduino UNO WiFi Rev.2.
-2. Use new [**FlashStorage_SAMD library**](https://github.com/khoih-prog/FlashStorage_SAMD) to provide EEPROM/FlashStorage support to SAMD51 boards (Itsy-Bitsy M4, etc).

-#### Release v1.0.0

-1. New **powerful-yet-simple-to-use feature to enable adding dynamic custom parameters** from sketch and input using the same Config Portal.
-Config Portal will be auto-adjusted to match the number of dynamic parameters.
-2. Dynamic custom parameters to be saved **automatically in EEPROM, SAMD EEPROM-emulated FlashStorage or SAM DUE DueFlashStorage**.
-3. This is a Light-Weight Credentials / WiFi Connection Manager with fallback web configuration portal.
-Completely new to support **Teensy, SAM DUE, SAMD, STM32, etc. boards running WiFiNINA modules/shields.** with small memory (64+K bytes)
-4. Config Portal AP SSID and Password will use 4 bytes of hardware unique macAddress, only for Teensy.

----
----